 With a program built around caring for our place and each other, students develop their inner resources and know they can contribute anywhere.
 Committed to experiential and lifelong learning motivated by the interests of students and faculty, our schedule offers dedicated weekly blocks that expose students to activities, places, perspectives, voices, and modalities that open new frames of experience, both on and off campus.
-BEING OF USE: In the Midland Jobs Program, students learn to demonstrate integrity, initiative, and volunteerism.
-Every student's first campus job is in Stillman Hall, where they learn how to sweep, mop, clear the table, and wash the dishes.
+A TRADITION: Every student's first campus job is in Stillman Hall, where they learn how to sweep, mop, clear the table, and wash the dishes.
 A FIELD GUIDE TO TAKE ON REAL RESPONSIBILITY Learn on the job Learn self-reliance, leadership, and responsibility in our jobs program.
 Daily duties contribute not only to the operations of the school, but to students' sense of belonging and ownership of their community.
 Help run Midland Every aspect of our operation is supported by our students, from washing dishes to picking produce in our garden.
 Seniors step into leadership roles as job heads and prefects, guiding and mentoring underclassmen in their work.
 Contribute and benefit Throughout the Midland experience, students internalize the benefits of working as a team, knowing that we're all in this together, as well as the responsibilities of mastering real tasks as an individual.

-"At Midland, every student is important, and the jobs program demonstrates this thoroughly."

--Simon '25

-"I'LL TAKE CARE OF THAT"

-Contributing to your community

-What's remarkable is that volunteering at Midland isn't remarkable.
+"Midland has been a place to be human; to make mistakes, to grow, to develop valuable connections, and to give me the skills and experiences I need to lead a successful and impactful life." -Tate Ewing '17 "I'LL TAKE CARE OF THAT" Contributing to your community What's remarkable is that volunteering at Midland isn't remarkable.
 Midland students jump to the task when they identify a community need.
 Be it covering dish house duty for a classmate, Squibbing (picking up trash anytime you see it laying around), or lending a shoulder to a friend in need, our students bravely endeavor to be the best stewards of our land and citizens of our community.
 It's all part of learning the life well-lived.